Leo Tolstoy

 2

-What are eyes without goodness worth?
+What is the worth of eyes devoid of goodness?
 Goodness is true wealth.
 Property can be possessed by both, the good and the evil.
 Stick to the true path, be wise and be good; even if you study all the rules of every religious teaching, only goodness can give you the good.
 The one with goodness in his soul will never enter the sphere of darkness and sorrow.
 No evil will befall the one who is good and who serves all beings.

 — The Kural